VBYC Welcomes Campers to a 2023 Summer to Remember

 -Dottie Myers-Hill, Camp Director

-There is no shortage of class offerings at Van Buren Youth Camp.
-Each camper takes three classes per day, providing the opportunity to try all of them by week’s end:
+There is no shortage of activities at Van Buren Youth Camp.
+Each camper does three activities per day, providing the opportunity to try all of them by week’s end:

 Summer Camp Traditions